Skip to content

 Repository Handbook

-The important discipline here is restraint.
-A repository root should make the whole system legible, then hand the reader to the true owner.
-If it keeps talking after that point, it becomes noise.
+The root discipline is restraint.
+This handbook should make the full product legible, then hand the reader to the true owner before repository prose starts pretending it owns package-local behavior.

 flowchart TB